Varanasi Shopkeeper Assaults Customer Over ₹1 Shortfall for Water

 The Incident

-According to eyewitness accounts and preliminary reports, the altercation began when a customer purchased drinking water from the shop.
+The altercation began when a customer purchased drinking water from the shop.
 A dispute arose when the customer allegedly paid exactly ₹1 less than the shopkeeper's demanded price.

 What started as a standard, albeit frustrating, haggling exchange quickly deteriorated into a heated verbal argument.
 Tensions boiled over rapidly, culminating in the shopkeeper physically assaulting the customer right outside the storefront.